SKI MONT STE-MARIE HOW YOU WANT TO.

 Since Mont Ste-Marie is so close to Ottawa, it’s easy to come for a day or for a weekend getaway.
 Take a look through our daily lift ticket and season passes, and find the one that’s best for you.

 At Mont Ste-Marie, we take your health and safety, as well as that of our staff members, seriously.
 Any applicable sanitary measures decreed by Public Health must be respected at all times.
 All ticket holders agree to comply with the measures in place during the 2022-2023 ski season.
 For more information please visit www.quebec.ca

 A FULL DAY OF FUN AWAITS YOU:

-Both Quads will be open 7 days/week from 9am to 4pm, weather permitting.
+Both Quads will be open 7 days/week from 9am to 4pm, weather and snow permitting.